-Tenants and landlords should be clear on the rent that is payable in the tenancy and when it is due to be paid.
+Tenants and landlords should be clear on the amount of rent that is payable in the tenancy and when it is due to be paid.
 Normally rents are paid one month in advance unless the lease agreement sets out a different rent payment schedule.
-It is not normally required to pay a deposit plus several months rent in advance.
+Landlords will often ask for a deposit at the start of the tenancy and this cannot be more than one month’s rent as a deposit for the property.
 If there is no written tenancy agreement in place, a landlord is still obliged to provide a rent book to a tenant in respect of the tenancy.

 A tenant cannot contract out of their rights to individual agreements with landlords and this includes limits to rent increases.